kiramclean/today_i_learned/content/posts/how-to-find-a-randomly-failing-test.md

 I don't know what those numbers at the end of the file names are, but RSpec does.
 This is the command you run to reliably reproduce the unreliable test failure and be on your way finding the problem.

-Watch {{% target_blank "this video about rspec bisect" "https://thoughtbot.com/upcase/videos/rspec-bisect" %}} by Thoughtbot to learn more.
+Watch [this video about rspec bisect](https://thoughtbot.com/upcase/videos/rspec-bisect) by Thoughtbot to learn more.